Ruban2205/Notes-android-app/README.md

 3. Connect an Android device or use an Emulator.
 4. Build and run the app using Android Studio.

+## Usage 📱
+Once the Notes Android App is installed and running on an Android device, users can perform the following actions:

+- Create a new note by tapping the "+" button and providing a title and content for the note.
+- Edit an existing note by selecting it from the list and making the desired changes.
+- Delete a note by holding the note for two seconds and confirming the deletion.
+- Organize notes into categories by assigning a category to each note.

 ## Languages and Tools Used

 [![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)](https://github.com/Ruban2205/Notes-android-app)